folio-org/folio-org.github.io/guides/branch-preview-kubernetes.md

 ## Introduction

-Branch preview mode allows developers, product owners, and other interested parties to "preview" changes to FOLIO components on a live FOLIO system before committing them to the master branch.
-This can be acheived by opening a pull request against platform-core and specifying preview artifacts in the package.json and okapi-install.json files for front and back end modules respectively.
+Branch preview mode allows developers, product owners, and other interested parties to "preview" changes to FOLIO components on a live FOLIO system before merging them to the master branch.
+This can be achieved by opening a pull request against platform-core and specifying preview artifacts in the package.json and okapi-install.json files for front and back-end modules respectively.

 **NOTE:** This is a proof-of-concept applying only to modules included in platform-core

 ## How it works

 Opening a pull request against platform-core triggers a build of a FOLIO tenant on a Kubernetes cluster dedicated to CI.
-The tenant will be built using the modules specified in the `okapi-install.json` `install-extras.json` files on the branch of platform-core where the PR is issued from.
+The tenant will be built using the modules specified in the `okapi-install.json` and `install-extras.json` files on the branch of platform-core where the PR is issued from.
 A stripes bundle for the tenant is built based on what is specified in the `package.json` file and deployed to Amazon s3.
-Jenkins will mark up the pull reuqest with a link to the frontend.
+Jenkins will mark up the pull request with a link to the front-end.

 The following steps make up a PR preview build: